• Skip to main content

 • BDO TV

-Home / Health Conditions / STDs / HPV: The Not-So-Silent STD
+Home / Health Conditions / STIs / The “Silent” STD You Should Pay Attention To

-virusMore than 42 percent of adults between the age of 18 and 59 are infected with genital human papillomavirus (HPV) – the most common sexually transmitted infection in the U.S.a recent survey says.
+virusMore than 42 percent of adults between the age of 18 and 59 are infected with genital human papillomavirus (HPV) – the most common sexually transmitted infection in the U.S. a recent survey says.
+It's so common people don't pay attention to it and think it's a joke, but in reality its causing more serious problems than people know.

 HPV infection commonly causes skin or mucous membrane growths (warts).
 Certain types of HPV infection cause cervical cancers.
 More than 100 varieties of human papillomavirus (HPV) exist.